wp-plugins/projectmanager/readme.txt

 **Features**

 * add as many different projects as you want to
-* widget use for any project, controlled via admin panel
+* widget for any project, controlled via admin panel
 * adding of form fields (text, textfield, e-mail, date, url, selection, checkbox and radio list) for each project independently
 * simple search of any form field and category names
-* usage of Wordpress Category System for grouping
-* various output formats (table, list, gallery)
+* template system to easily customize frontend display
 * Ajax enabled editing of datasets
 * easy adding of shortcodes via TinyMCE Button
-* change colorscheme for output tables
+* change colorscheme for output tables via admin panel
 * dataset sorting by any form field
 * import and export of datasets from/to CSV file
 * hook one project into user profile

-After adding a project, check out the settings and form field pages first.
-The frontend display of datasets is controlled via shortcodes, see the Usage section for details.
+See [Usage](http://wordpress.org/extend/plugins/projectmanager/other_notes/) for details on shortcodes and the template system.

 == Installation ==